 To help the designer overcome this problem, the device, besides reducing its own consumption during burst-mode operation, also features a proprietary adaptive UVLO function.
-It consists of shifting the UVLO threshold downwards at light load, namely when the voltage at pin COMP falls below a threshold $V{COMPO}$ internally fixed (see "PFC Interface"), so as to have more headroom.
-To prevent any malfunction during transients from minimum to maximum load the normal (higher) UVLO threshold is re-established when the voltage at pin COMP exceeds $V{COMPL}$ (see "Chapter 5.8: PFC interface on page 31") and Vcc has exceeded the normal UVLO threshold (see Figure 13).
-The normal UVLO threshold ensures that at full load the MOSFET will be driven with a proper gate-to-source voltage.
+It consists of shifting the UVLO threshold downwards at light load, namely when the voltage at pin COMP falls below a threshold V{COMPO} internally fixed, so as to have more headroom.
+To prevent any malfunction during transients from minimum to maximum load the normal (higher) UVLO threshold is re-established when the voltage at pin COMP exceeds V{COMPL} and $V{$ normal UVLO threshold ensures that at full load the MOSFET will be driven with a proper gate-to-source voltage.